SpikeHD/shelter-plugins/README.md

 ## shelteRPC

 arRPC replication for Shelter.
-Useful only on Web Discord.
+Useful only on Web Discord, and if you aren't using a client that has it built-in, you'll need to run an [arRPC server](https://github.com/OpenAsar/arrpc)

 `https://spikehd.github.io/shelter-plugins/shelteRPC/`